 Sometimes she'd say, "Nothing," and sometimes she'd accuse him of looking but always her insides would be in turmoil until she'd almost throw up.

-Kristin knew she had to do something about her jealousy because it was driving a wedge in their marriage.
+Kristin knew it was her insecurity talking and she had to do something about her jealousy because it was driving a wedge in their marriage.

-She knew that he’d get sick of the accusations and it would actually drive him away.
+She imagined he'd get sick of the accusations and it would actually drive him away.